DFE-Digital/apply-for-teacher-training/docs/support_playbook.md

 Candidates can cancel and reinstate references themselves, so this shouldn't typically be something the support dev handles.

-## Referee cannot access the references page

-The usual cause for this is that the candidate had already received 2 references so this referee was no longer required to provide a reference.

 ## Candidate unable to submit because degree info incomplete

 We've seen this happen due to a `nil` value for `predicted_grade`.